Professor Catherine Bovill

 Prof Catherine Bovill.
 Senior Lecturer in Student Engagement.

-I am Senior Lecturer in Student Engagement and a member of the Learning and Teaching Team.
-The team provide support to both staff and students relating to learning and teaching within the University.
-My role involves leading a three year strategic plan of work to enhance student engagement across the University focused on: developing student-staff relationships, interactive teaching and student engagement for all.
+I am Professor of Student Engagement in Higher Education and a member of the Learning and Teaching Team.
+The team provide support to staff and students relating to curriculum, learning, teaching and assessment enhancement within the University.

-I am a Principal Fellow of the Higher Education Academy, a Fellow of the Staff and Educational Development Association and a member of the Society for Research in Higher Education.
-I am a Visiting Fellow (Knowledge Exchange) at the University of Winchester and a member of the UK National Teaching Excellence Awards Panel.
-I have previously been Associate Editor of the International Journal for Academic Development, and on the International Advisory Group for the International Journal for Students as Partners and I am currently an Editorial Board member for Teaching in Higher Education.
-I give regular keynote presentations internationally and have published widely on student engagement, student-staff partnerships and co-creation of learning, teaching and curricula.
-I also publish work relating to: peer observation of teaching; higher education curriculum design and conceptualisation; academic development; and internationalisation.
+My research focuses on co-created curriculum and student-staff partnership in learning and teaching.
+I have published extensively and given many keynote presentations in 15 countries.
+I am a Visiting Fellow at the University of Bergen, Norway, and a Visiting Fellow (Knowledge Exchange) at the University of Winchester and Fulbright Scholar (2019-20).
+I am a National Teaching Fellow, a Principal Fellow of the Higher Education Academy, a Fellow of the Staff and Educational Development Association and a member of the Society for Research in Higher Education.
+I am a member of the UK National Teaching Excellence Awards Panel.
+I have previously been Associate Editor (Europe) of the International Journal for Academic Development, and on the International Advisory Group for the International Journal for Students as Partners and I am currently an Editorial Board member for Teaching in Higher Education.